• About TTT

 Venture underground on one of these popular guided cave tours in Texas.

-Texas has about 3000 caves, but as you can imagine, not all are open to the public for guided tours.
-This article covers guided cave tours in Texas available for touring.
-Most Texas caves are around 68-70 degrees year-round, so sweaters are not necessary but ensure you wear the correct shoes (closed-toes are the best) and no high heels.
+Texas has approximately 3,000 caves, but as you can imagine, not all caves are open to the public for guided tours or for anyone to enter alone or at all.
+This article covers guided cave tours in Texas that are available for guided exploration.

 TIP: Buy your tickets online to save time waiting in line.